About Niall Ferguson - Leading Historian of the Global Economy & Acclaimed Author:

 - Are Humans Redundant?

-Niall Ferguson's keynote speech at our annual conference was both entertaining and informative.
-Delegates gave him the highest rating of all the speakers on their feedback forms.
+Niall Ferguson's keynote at our annual conference was both entertaining and informative.
+Delegates gave him the highest rating of all the speakers.